The Symbol Remains: Songs

 Several singles and music videos were released to promote the album.
 On August 28, 2020, "That Was Me" and "Box in My Head" were released for streaming on YouTube.
 Several days later, a music video featuring former member Albert Bouchard was released for the former.
 A video was released for "Box in My Head" on September 10.
 Additionally, the band released a video for "Tainted Blood" on September 25.
 On the day of the album's release, the band released a video for "The Alchemist".

-According to Buck Dharma, "Box in My Head" is about "trying to intrigue a lady" and that the mind is an "enigmatic and curious place".
-It features lyrics by novelist John Shirley, a frequent collaborator of the band.
+According to Buck Dharma, "Box in My Head" is about "trying to intrigue a lady" and that the mind is an "enigmatic and curious place."
+It features lyrics by novelist John Shirley, a frequent collaborator with the band.
 "The Alchemist" references the H.P.
 Lovecraft short story The Alchemist, while "Florida Man" references the internet meme of the same name.
-The Castellano-penned "The Return of St. Cecilia" references a song from the album that the band recorded for Elektra Records in 1970 under the name "Stalk-Forrest Group".
-Another Castellano contribution, "The Machine", is about cell phones.
+The Castellano-penned "The Return of St. Cecilia" references a song from the album that the band recorded for Elektra Records in 1970 under the name "Stalk-Forrest Group."
+Another Castellano contribution, "The Machine," is about cell phones.

-A different recording of the song "Fight" had been released by Buck Dharma in 2015, as a solo track.
-Additionally, demo recordings of two other songs, "Nightmare Epiphany" and "Secret Road" were released in 2000 in an archive compilation released by Dharma.
+A different recording of the song "Fight" had been released by Dharma in 2015, as a solo track.
+Additionally, demo recordings of two other songs, "Nightmare Epiphany" and "Secret Road" had been released in 2000 in an archive compilation released by Dharma.

 "Edge of the World" is a song about conspiracy theories and references alien abductions.

 Reception

-The Symbol Remains has received a positive reception from critics, and "The Alchemist" in particular has been the subject of particular praise.
+The Symbol Remains has received a positive reception from critics, and "The Alchemist" was particularly praised.
 The album holds a 77/100 aggregate rating on Metacritic as of January 2021.

 Dom Lawson of Blabbermouth.net gave the album a positive review, citing songs like "Box in My Head" and "The Alchemist" as high points on the album.
-Scott McLennan of The Arts Fuse hailed "The Alchemist" as "a sprawling tale of a cursed monarchy, palace treachery, and sorcery", and noting that Bloom's performance on the track was at "peak harrowing form".
+Scott McLennan of The Arts Fuse hailed "The Alchemist" as "a sprawling tale of a cursed monarchy, palace treachery, and sorcery", noting that Bloom's performance was at "peak harrowing form".
 McLennan also praised Dharma's "speedy country-rock riff" playing on "Train True (Lennie's Song)".
 Thom Jurek of AllMusic hailed the album as a "thoroughly inspired" return for the band, and compared the sound of many of the album's songs to Blue Öyster Cult's back catalogue, as well as groups like Head East and Iron Maiden.

 Writing for BraveWords, Paul Stenning cited the material as "memorable" and marked out "Nightmare Epiphany", "Edge of the World" and "Stand and Fight" as standout tracks.

-Meanwhile, a more neutral review in Uncut cited "The Machine", "Stand and Fight" and "The Alchemist" as the album's best moments.
+A review in Uncut cited "The Machine", "Stand and Fight" and "The Alchemist" as the album's best moments.